davejacobs/mint/README.md

 - `nord` – Clean, uses Nord color scheme and sans text
 - `nord-dark` – Dark version of Nord

+### Custom templates

+It's easy to write a custom template: simply create a directory in `~/.config/mint/templates` or `./mint/templates` with the name of your new template.
+Create a `style.css` file and an optional `layout.html` file (which uses ERB to include variables like the document title and body).
+If you opt not to create a new `layout.html`, the layout from the default template will be used.

+Mint layouts are written in ERB-flavored HTML, and stylesheets are written in CSS.

 ## Documentation

 - **Complete usage guide:** [TUTORIAL.md](doc/TUTORIAL.md)